GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 Once started the application will automatically play a match and conclude it in few seconds.

-The file **solitaireDONOTCHANGE.py** it's an exact copy of the solitaire.py.
+The file **solitaireDONOTCHANGE.py** is an exact copy of the solitaire.py.

 It will allow you to measure the original code emissions and the solitaire.py code emissions after you changes.